Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 CTIS consists of a workspace for sponsors and applicants, as well as a workspace for national competent authorities and ethics committees.
 There is also a public website, accessible to members of the public.

-The sponsor workspace in CTIS is used for submitting applications for clinical trials (the initial application and substantial modification) and for reporting throughout the lifecycle of the clinical trial.
+The sponsor workspace in CTIS is used for submitting applications for clinical trials (both initial applications and substantial modifications) and for reporting throughout the lifecycle of the clinical trial.

 The authority’s workspace in CTIS facilitates the activities of national competent authorities and ethics committees, including, among other tasks, the assessment of applications and the oversight of clinical trials.
 Please note that all communication between sponsors and authorities will take place within CTIS.